nestordemeure/nestordemeure.github.io/README.md

 ## Usage

+This blog is generated with [Hugo](https://gohugo.io/).

+You can preview it locally by running `hugo server`.

-To update, just add some content then run `publish.sh`.
+To update the online version, just add some content then run `publish.sh`.

 To add an image, you can use the following: